k2rcd/k2rcd/README.md

 - 👋 Hi, I’m @memoriesdotzip
 - 👀 I’m interested in algorithms, web & design.
-- 🌱 I’m currently learning swift.
+- 🌱 I’m currently learning swift, c & functional programming.

 <!---
 k2rcd/k2rcd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.